-All the components constituting the machine must be meticulously checked and examined before making them available for a new installation, in order to remove any parts which may be broken, deformed, cracked, corroded or affected by other factors, and no longer ensure sufficient reliability.
-Once the load is set in place, one must absolutely ensure its stability, and this must be done with a sufficient quantity of belts, ropes etc. arranged in the most appropriate ways and of adequate sturdiness in order to block the load in question.
+All the components constituting the machine must be meticulously checked and examined before making them available for a new installation, to remove any parts which may be broken, deformed, cracked, corroded, or affected by other factors, and no longer ensure sufficient reliability.
+Once the load is set in place, one must absolutely ensure its stability, and this must be done with enough belts, ropes etc. arranged in the most appropriate ways and of adequate sturdiness to block the load in question.